efalken/SportEth/README.md

 - make sure `localhost` is specified in the dapp/src/config.js file
 - in the dapp directory, type `yarn dev` and you can interact to with the contract via your browser via http://localhost:5173/

-Deploying on a external chains
+Deploying a contract on external chains
 To deploy on Fuji
-- in the smart directory, type `npx hardhat run ./deploy/deployAvax.ts --network avaxtest` [chain info is in smart/hardhat.config.js, you can add others like Sepolia, etc., but I'm not sure how to interact with them in the dapp folder, which is only configured for Avax C-chain, Fuji, and localhost.]
-Once completed, cd over to the dapp folder
+- in the smart directory, type `npx hardhat run ./deploy/deployAvax.ts --network avaxtest` Chain info is in smart/hardhat.config.js. you can add others like Sepolia, etc., as these run th esame EVM as Avax's fuji and C-chain.
+It is configured for Avax C-chain, Fuji, and localhost.
+You will see avaxtest is set to Fuji in the hardhat.config.js file. cd over to the dapp folder
-- make sure `avalancheFuji` is specified in the dapp/src/config.js file
+- specify  `avalancheFuji` in the dapp/src/config.js file
-- in the dapp directory, type `yarn dev` and you can interact to with the contract via your browser via http://localhost:5173/

-To deploy on Avax C-chain
-- type `npx hardhat run ./deploy/deployAvax.ts --network avax`
-- make sure `avalanche` is specified in the dapp/src/config.js file
 - in the dapp directory, type `yarn dev` and you can interact to with the contract via your browser via http://localhost:5173/

 ### Docs
 Createjson.xlsm: Contains macros that create the input files needed to send the settle/newschedule and odds data to the oracle.
 It is meant to be used in conjunction with the ASB.accdb MSAccess database.
 A worksheet-embedded macros create the json files `odds.json` and `settleRefresh.json`, and puts them in the python directory.